Sony Bravia 8 II vs Panasonic Z95B: Which OLED TV wins?

 The Z95B follows in the same footsteps as its predecessor, designed with an absurd speaker system that boasts a 5.1.2-channel array on a 160W output.
 It incorporates two side-firing speakers, as well as an upward-firing speaker and front line array for serious audio performance.

-While the Sony Bravia 8 II speakers aren't quite as sophisticated, they still offer a notably immersive experience.
-It can only deliver up to 50W of total power and is built on a 2.1-channel system.
+The Sony Bravia 8 II doesn't actually have speakers, but uses actuators built into the screen.
+Sound quality isn't quite as full as the Z95B, but they do offer a notably immersive experience.
+The system can deliver up to 50W of total power and is based on a 2.1-channel design.
 What stands out is Sony's Acoustic Surface Audio+, which allows sounds from the TV to feel more realistic, as if they're truly bouncing from the screen.

 The Bravia 8 II is equipped with two sturdy legs as stands, unlike most of its counterparts, which often come with pedestals.
 Case in point is the Z95B, which has a metal base that can fit snugly on practically any surface.